 5 Scalp Care Tips

-- Hot oil treatments: Apply oil to your scalp, cover your hair with a processing cap and allow it to sit for 10-15 minutes, either under a hooded dryer or with a warm towel.
+- Hot oil treatments: Apply oil to your scalp, cover your hair with a processing cap, and allow it to sit for 10-15 mins while either under a hooded dryer or with a warm towel.
 This will loosen the flakes from your scalp.
-Gently use the pads of your fingers to agitate scales that may stick.
+Gently use the pads of your fingers to agitate scales that may be adhered to the scalp.
 This can also function as a great pre-poo.

-- Cleanse: Co-washing will not be sufficient to remove the flakes, sebum and topical oil.
-Shampoos containing coal tar, pyrithione zinc or salicylic acid help to effectively clean the scalp.
+- Cleanse: Co-washing will not be sufficient to remove the flakes, sebum, and the hot oil treatment.
+It is best to use a shampoo to lift and remove the dirt and oil.
+If you need a potent shampoo I suggest trying some formulated with containing coal tar, pyrithione zinc, or salicylic acid help to effectively clean the scalp.
 Make sure you focus on the scalp and do not overly smooth the cleanser down the length of the hair.
 Rubbing it along the length can cause excessive dryness and rough up the hair shaft.

 - Deep condition: The shampoo will refresh your scalp but leave your hair feeling like it was put through a shredder....forward and reverse.
 It is inevitable that the cleanser will rinse along the length of the hair, so it's best to follow up with a deep conditioner in order to reinforce and seal in moisture.

-- Create a cleansing regimen: Straight-hair ladies are usually encouraged to shampoo almost daily, but that is not ideal for curlies.
-It will only be through trial and error that you will learn how fast your flakes appear and how you can incorporate the proper steps that need to be taken in your hair care regimen.
+- Create a cleansing regimen: Straight-hair ladies are usually encouraged to shampoo more frequently than curles, but that is not ideal for curlies.
+It will only be through trial and error that you customize your regimen according to how quickly oil and flakes appear on your scalp.